 Devices can be configured at different reporting periods.
 The highest possible acquisition rate when using Worldsensing is one sample every 30 seconds, and the lowest is one sample every 24 hours.

-What is the communication range for the data logger?
+What is the communication range for the sensor?

 The radio range of any of Loadsensing devices varies depending on the environment.
 In open sight, the range can reach up to 15 km (9.3 mi), while in a city street it is up to 4 km (2.5 mi).
 When placed in a manhole in a city street, the range is up to 2 km (1.2 mi), and in a tunnel, it extends up to 4 km (2.5 mi).

-Is this vibration meter in compliance to DIN 4150-3?
+Is the Vibration Meter in compliance to DIN 4150-3?

 Yes, but not exclusively.
 We process the PPV and frequency parameters required by this specific standard, but these parameters and processing methods are applicable across a wide range of vibration standards that rely on similar indicators.
 Ultimately, the choice of a particular standard depends on the specific threshold levels used for comparison against the reported data.